 Use login approvals if possible

-Login approval is a security measure that helps protect your Populi user account by requiring an extra login "factor"—in this case, a passcode sent to your mobile phone.
+Login approval is a security measure that helps protect your Populi user account by requiring an extra login "factor"—in this case, a passcode generated by an authenticator app on your smartphone.
 Since you typically have your phone with you almost all the time, when you enter the passcode, it serves as "physical" evidence that the person loggin in is, in fact, you.
-A remote attacker likely does not have access to your phone or your text messages and therefore cannot log in, even if he has your username and password.
+A remote attacker likely does not have access to your phone and therefore cannot log in, even if he has your username and password.

 If you're an account administrator, read about how to allow or require your users to use login approvals.